CryptozombiesHQ/cryptozombie-lessons/3/13-wrappingitup.md

 - We now have functions to update a zombie's name and DNA once the zombie gets above a certain level
 - And finally, we now have a function to return a user's zombie army

-## Your reward
+## Claim your reward

 As a reward for completing Lesson 3, both of your zombies have leveled up!

-And now that NoName, the kitty-zombie you created in Lesson 2, is upgraded to level 1, you can call `changeName` to give him/her a name.
+And now that NoName (the kitty-zombie you created in Lesson 2), is upgraded to level 1, you can call `changeName` to give him/her a name.
+NoName no more!

 Go ahead and give NoName a name, then proceed to the next chapter to complete the lesson.